If you use these data, please cite:

 The data available require some wrangling to get them into a usable format.
 This repository attempts to do that.
 It then makes the data available for others to use.

-files are available in the data/clean/
+Monthly .csv files are available in the data/clean/ folder

-a standard file naming pattern of MEX_VMS_yyyy_mm.csv
+a standard file naming pattern of MEX_VMS_yyyy_mm.csv, where yyyy indicate

-the year and mm
+the year and mm the month.

-as in the Google Cloud Bucket, some with level of processing with added features
+as in the Google Cloud Bucket, with some level of processing with added features

-(segmentation, spatial covariates) at mex-fisheries.mex_vms.mex_vms_latest
+(segmentation, spatial covariates) at mex-fisheries.mex_vms.mex_vms_latest.
+Both

 are partitioned by year.